 We wind up our conversation on a rather good note but I find practical difficulties in following his instructions so I decide to give up and wait for Sheetla Devi instead.

-As days go by and still no sign of the Devi at my door step, the darker clouds in my mind slowly clears and with that my attitude also changes:
+As days go by and still no sign of the Devi at my doorstep, the darker clouds in my mind slowly clear and with that my attitude also changes:

 I’m like this on this day:

 Day 12: One of the most important daily activities these days is checking every part of the body for blisters.
 I find none yet.